ga-wdi-lessons/angular_spa_intro/readme.md

 # Angular and Single-Page Apps

 ## Learning Objectives
+- Give an example of a single-page app and explain why its single-page-ness is important
-- Explain the difference between directives, models, and controllers in Angular
+- Explain the difference between directives, models, modules, and controllers in Angular
+- Use Angular to display a collection of data with sorting and filtering
+- Give one reason why two-way data-binding is valuable

 ## Framing